Skip to content

 *Disadvantages*:

-• Intermediary margin typically $4–8/MT on top of GEGMR FOB price
+• Intermediary margin typically $4–8/MT on top of GECOPHAM FOB price

-• Less visibility into the underlying GEGMR relationship
+• Less visibility into the underlying supplier relationship

 • Intermediary due diligence is buyer's responsibility

-*Who this suits*: First-time buyers, smaller volume requirements (<20,000 MT), buyers without Middle East representation, companies doing a trial shipment before establishing a direct GEGMR relationship.
+*Who this suits*: First-time buyers, smaller volume requirements (<20,000 MT), buyers without Middle East representation, companies doing a trial shipment before establishing a direct GECOPHAM relationship.

 Intermediary Due Diligence